-When properly used, the penetrating captive bolt gun produces immediate brain tissue destruction that kills the animal.
-Captive bolts are powered by gunpowder, thus the selection of the cartridge strength should be appropriate for the size of the animal (adult vs. foal) and this varies among manufacturers.
+When properly used the penetrating captive bolt gun produces immediate brain tissue destruction that kills the animal.
+Captive bolts are powered by gunpowder, thus the selection of the cartridge strength should be appropriate for the size of the animal (i.e. adult vs. kids or lambs).
+Cartridge strength varies, so be sure to follow the manufacturer's recommendations.
 The penetrating captive bolt gun should be placed very firmly against the skull at the same location previously described for gunshot.
-Horses must be adequately restrained to ensure proper placement of the captive bolt.
+Animals must be adequately restrained to ensure proper placement of the captive bolt.

-Maintenance and cleaning of the penetrating captive bolt gun as described by the manufacturer must be followed to ensure proper operation.
+Maintenance and cleaning of the penetrating captive bolt gun, as described by the manufacturer, must be followed to ensure proper operation.